HEURISTIC EVALUATION

 Reviews of the new update revealed users struggled to complete critical tasks such as navigating through movie and theatre selection.
 To understand the root of these frustrations, we narrowed the scope of our evaluation to focus on a core task - buying a movie ticket.

-In Cineplex’s UI update, all screens in the task flow were redesigned except the ticketing screens.
-When users arrive at the ticketing screens, they encounter numerous visual inconsistencies that can negatively impact their experience completing the task.
+All screens in the task flow were redesigned except the ticketing screens.
+When users arrive at the ticketing screens, they encounter numerous visual inconsistencies.

 These visual inconsistencies include: